xyzaraa/xyzaraa/README.md

 - 👨‍💻 All of my projects are available at [kiaraazzahra.web.id](kiaraazzahra.web.id)

 - 🧠 I'm learning Machine Learning, Data Analyze and everything about Data Science <3

 - 📫 How to reach me **kiarazzahraaa@gmail.com**

-- 📄 Know about my experiences [click here](https://kiaraazzahra.web.id/cv/CV_KIARA%20AZZAHRAA.pdf)
+- 📄 Know about [my experiences] (https://kiaraazzahra.web.id/cv/CV_KIARA%20AZZAHRAA.pdf)

-- ⚡ Fun fact **I play Valorant every night because being a gang-gang programmer isn't all we do 🤐😇**
+- ⚡ I play Valorant every night because being a gang-gang programmer isn't all we do 🤐😇

 <h3 align="left">Connect with me:</h3>
 <p align="left">